dummey/injustice_dropper_front/presentation2.md

 [our system is extendable to other problems such as school distict mapping, etc]

 In following the spirit of OpenDataSTL, we have built a powerful REST backend for accessing and analyzing court data.
-On top of that, we have built a lean web app so that citizens can navigate the maze that is the Municipal Court System.
+On top of that, we have built a lean, mobile-ready web app so that citizens can navigate the maze that is the Municipal Court System.

 As with all things legal, it's a mess, thus we have compiled a section for helping find legal help.
 [Legal help section]